 To move a Page to a different Site you need to get to the Page Card.
-The easiest way is to go to the Page, and under Toolbox, top right, click Page Admin to land on the Page Card.
+The easiest way is to go to the Page, hover over the Admin icon, and click Page Admin to land on the Page Card.

 You can also get to the Page Card by:

 - Clicking the Admin icon in the Toolbar.

 - Clicking on the appropriate site card (i.e. the site which has the page).

 - Clicking the Pages button for that site.

 When you have the Page Card, mouse over it and you'll see an arrow, top right.
 Click the arrow as in the image below, and the Page Card will flip to reveal all of the sites of your intranet.

 Click the small black triangle to reveal all of your intranet's Sites, and click the Site where you want the Page to go.
 Once you choose the destination Site, the Page will immediately move to that Site and the display will show you all of the Pages for that Site.
 Note that since all Sites are provided as choices - including the current Site - if you choose the current Site no action will be taken.

 It's easy to move a Sub Page up in the hierarchy so it becomes a Page, or vice versa.

 When you're viewing all of the Pages for a site (i.e. after clicking the Admin icon, then clicking the Assets tab and the Card for the Site you want), you'll see two icons top right.
 Clicking the icon with the larger squares shows the page hierarchy, where you can drag and drop pages to the desired location.
 Clicking the icon with small squares shows the view of Page Cards.